dart-lang/site-www/src/language/branches.md

 }
 ```

 Empty cases fall through to the next case.
+For an empty case that does not fall through,
+use [`break`][break] for its body.
 For non-sequential fall-through,
 you can use a [`continue` statement][break] and a label:

 ```dart